 Why do shed installation costs increase when the shed is larger?

 Size is not the only factor why professionals might charge higher for shed installation costs.
 Other reasons professionals might consider are the following:

 It’s going to take longer.
-As with any service, the longer a task takes, the more you’ll pay in exchange for labour hours.
+As with any service, the longer a task takes, the more you’ll pay in exchange for labor hours.

 They may have to bring another person with them.
 If they’re already a two-person (or three-person) outfit, this might come as standard anyway.

 Extra size means extra strain on their tools.
 A savvy shed installer will factor this in for future maintenance purposes.

 Constructing a larger shed may mean turning down other smaller projects.
 If it cuts into other working hours, they’ll probably price the project accordingly.

 Erecting a shed is an activity that also depends on where you’re placing it.
 If this is your first time adding a wooden shed to your garden, it’s a good idea to learn more about the foundations.